-In essence for very short columns or members subjected to tensile forces, the stress is proportional to the load, and the failure load is equal to the yield stress times the area of the cross-section (A.fy).
+In essence, for very short columns or members subjected to tensile forces, the stress is proportional to the load, and the failure load is equal to the yield stress times the area of the cross-section (A.fy).
 Commonly, compression members can be classified as short, intermediate, or slender depending on their slenderness ratio.
-Short elements will fail by crushing, slender elements will fail by excessive lateral deflection, while intermediate elements will fail by combination of both.
+Short elements will fail by crushing, slender elements will fail by excessive lateral deflection, and intermediate elements will fail by the combination of both.

 Types of Buckling

-In this post, we are going to focus on flexural buckling.
+In this article, we are going to focus on flexural buckling.

-For a pin ended column, the critical Euler buckling load (n = 1.0) is given by;
+For a pin-ended column, the critical Euler buckling load (K = 1.0) is given by;

 Note that L in this case is the effective buckling length which depends on the buckling length between the pinned supports or the points of contraflexure for members with other boundary conditions.

-Subsequently, Perry-Robertson formular was developed to take into the account the deficiencies of the Euler method.
-The formular evolved from the assumption that all practical imperfections could be represented by a hypothetical initial curvature of the column.
-In the UK, the Perry-Robertson formula was modified and is refereed to in BS 5950 as the Perry-Strut formular.
+Subsequently, the Perry-Robertson formula was developed to take into account the deficiencies of the Euler method.
+The formula evolved from the assumption that all practical imperfections could be represented by a hypothetical initial curvature of the column.
+In the UK, the Perry-Robertson formula was modified and is referred to in BS 5950 as the Perry-Strut formula.
 As a matter of fact, it also forms the basis of flexural buckling in BS EN 1993 (Eurocode 3).

-In the example below, we are going to show how the failure load of a column decreases with increase in effective length due to the phenomenon of buckling.
+In the example below, we are going to show how the failure load of a column changes with an increase in effective length due to the phenomenon of buckling.

-Let us investigate the load carrying capacity of UC 305 x 305 x 158 according to EC3.
-We will consider the ends of the column to be pinned, and we will start with an intial length of 1.0 m.
+Let us investigate the load-carrying capacity of UC 305 x 305 x 158 according to EC3.
+We will consider the ends of the column to be pinned, and we will start with an initial length of 1.0 m.

 Properties of UC 305 × 305 × 158